-Safety Organized Practice (SOP) is a collaborative, trauma-informed child welfare practice model that utilizes skillful engagement, meaningful partnerships with families and their networks, and development of plans that foster behavior change within a family system to ensure child safety, permanency and well-being.
+Safety Organized Practice (SOP) is a collaborative, culturally respectful, trauma-informed and evidence-informed best practice approach that utilizes skillful engagement, meaningful partnerships with families and their networks, and development of plans that build on a family's strengths and foster behavior change within a family system to ensure child safety, permanency and well-being.
 SOP is both a framework for practice and a set of tools and strategies that help child welfare staff achieve the Integrated Core Practice Model (ICPM)/California Child Welfare Core Practice Model (CPM) behaviors of engagement, assessment, teaming, transition, and service planning and delivery with a family and their network.

 SOP provides on-the-ground practice tools intended to support achievement of federal child welfare outcome measures, including improved timely permanency and placement stability and reduced recurrence of maltreatment and re-entry to foster care.